Trump renews threat to close Mexican border, send more troops

 The Mexican troops had believed the U.S. soldiers were south of the border and therefore in Mexico.
 After a brief discussion, the Mexican troops left the area, a Mexican official said.

-The two U.S. soldiers were traveling in an unmarked vehicle, according to a brief statement issued later on Wednesday by the Mexican foreign ministry, which added to the confusion.
+The two U.S. soldiers were travelling in an unmarked vehicle, according to a brief statement issued later on Wednesday by the Mexican foreign ministry, which added to the confusion.

 Asked about Trump’s tweet at a news conference, Mexican President Andres Manuel Lopez Obrador said his administration would investigate the incident Trump mentioned.